-In my opinion it stands to reason, although not always medically recognised, that if you are under constant stress then your Adrenal Glands will be required to continually produce Cortisol to combat the stress.
+If you are under continued stress then your Adrenal Glands will be required to continually produce Cortisol to combat the stress.

-If you are in the nutrition camp then generally the thought is that your Adrenal Glands can only do this for a limited time before function is impaired, this sounds quite reasonable as nothing can go on forever…this has been termed “Adrenal Fatigue”.
+If you are in the nutrition camp then generally the thought is that your Adrenal Glands can only produce Cortisol for a limited time before function is impaired, this sounds quite reasonable as nothing can go on forever…this has been termed “Adrenal Fatigue”.

-However if you are in the medical camp, then usually Adrenal Fatigue is not recognised as a medical term or condition.
+However, medically usually Adrenal Fatigue is not recognised as a medical term or condition.
 The belief being that your Adrenal Glands don’t actually get weaker, they actually get stronger the more they are used.
-Much like a muscle, if you use it, it then grows back stronger….on the other hand of course that you can easily over train that muscle and likewise you could in theory easily over work your Adrenal Glands due to being under “chronic stress”.
+Much like a muscle, if you use it, it then grows back stronger.
+On the other hand, of course, you could easily over train that muscle and likewise you could in theory easily over work your Adrenal Glands due to being under “chronic stress”.

 Otherwise feeling run down, tired, fatigued or feeling under “stress” is not just highly unpleasant but also has a huge impact on the quality of your life.

-If you feel like the following than investigating Adrenal Fatigue could be just what you need:
+If you feel like the following, then investigating Adrenal Fatigue could be just what you need: